A first look at this refreshed folding bike that lets you zip around city traffic with ease

 By Kara Santos | Photos and video by Nicco Santos

-On their third anniversary during the recently held History Con 2017, Nyfti launched the improved version of their popular Raio folding bike frame.
+On its third anniversary during History Con 2017, Nyfti launched the improved version of its popular Raio folding bike frame.
 We caught up with Carl Mamawal of Nyfti Bikes to talk about their beginnings and latest developments.

 Can you share a little bit about how Nyfti started and why your group decided to manufacture bikes here in the country?

 Nyfti started as a design project of my partner, Isidro Marfori III, around September 2013.
 He realized he needed a personal bike he could take with him when he rides the shuttle to and from work.
 When he started looking for a compact folding bike, the most compact one was too expensive while the cheaper ones weren’t compact enough.
 Being an engineer, he decided to design his own bike.

 Come December 2013, I told him about this technology startup business competition and if he were interested to join with me.
 Long story short, we entered our pitch to the Ideaspace Technology Business Competition and were heralded as one of the 10 startup awardees in June 2014.